kamranahmedse/developer-roadmap/src/data/roadmaps/engineering-manager/content/resource-forecasting@iwwxnSVvCmZ57stXwzk8G.md

 # Resource forecasting

-Resource forecasting is a crucial responsibility an Engineering Manager has to fulfill.
-They need to accurately predict and plan for resource requirements to ensure seamless execution of projects.
-This involves understanding the complexity of work, determining the right skill sets required, and anticipating potential deviations.
-It's a balancing act of managing hiring needs and budget constraints.
-They tend to tackle these challenges using data-driven strategies and decisiveness.
-To be successful, a mix of technical expertise, financial acumen, and strategic planning is critical.
-Equally important is adaptability in an ever-changing tech landscape.
+Resource forecasting is a practical tool for an Engineering Manager.
+It involves predicting future resource needs to ensure smooth execution of tasks.
+A manager's responsibility here is to avoid over-hiring or overspending while ensuring a project progresses efficiently.

+Forecasting effectively calls for knowledge of project timelines, team strengths and a keen eye on budget constraints.
+Furthermore, it involves balancing team strengths and task allocation, while being mindful of possible turnovers or leaves.

+Good resource forecasting can be challenging as it often involves making educated guesses.
+However, successful managers can rely on data-driven decisions, invest in forecasting tools, gain insights from past projects, and regularly review plans to manage available resources and keep their engineering teams running smoothly.